backstage/backstage/docs/integrations/gitlab/org.md

 entities will only be ingested for the configured group, or its descendant groups, but not any ancestor groups higher than the configured group path.
 Only groups which contain members will be ingested.

+By default, the GitLab API only displays the groups that you are a member of.
+However, this behavior can be changed through the use of the `all_available` query option.
+By default, `all_available` is set to false for authenticated users and true for administrators.
+Additionally, the groupListApiOptions can be utilized to configure the API's behavior to show more groups.
+By setting the `all_available` option to true, the API will return all groups that you have access to, including public and internal groups, regardless of whether or not you are a member of them.

 ### Users